|

 movement "are we getting somewhere?" is the simple

+question in each private meeting.
 The process may take a day or two or more.
 It really does work.

 Those of us who have taken part in these structured discussions